Big Game Season Structure

 Per the 2022 CORA requests resident hunter participation in OTC archery elk hunters is down 20% since 2014, and nonresident archery OTC hunters are up 28% since 2014 ---What is CPW doing to address the declining participation rate by Resident Hunters in Colorado that is the result of overcrowding in OTC units, currently there are about 3000 more nonresident archery OTC elk hunters than resident archery OTC elk hunters, there is no other state in the country that allows this.
 Based on tag sales and 23.5 million acres of federal public lands in CO, No Western State has more hunting pressure on its public lands (5x other western states avg).
 Several western states have more federal land than CO and still only give 10% of limited big game tags to non-residents.
 The CPW Commission's mission state is to serve the residents of Colorado, but no state treats its resident hunters worse than CO when it comes to tag allocation and overcrowding in OTC units.
 The overcrowding is a nonresident issue since all OTC elk hunting (rifle and archery) has declining resident participation (since 2014) and surging nonresident participation since 2014.
 Share the facts with the public and restore resident hunter equity so we are at least comparable to the other western states.
 Colorado's population has doubled from 3 million to over 6 million in the past 30 years, how in the world is the resident hunting population declining, this is a huge failure by CPW.

-Brandon S 10 months ago
+Brandon S over 1 year ago

 Go back to 5 full weekends of archery hunting.
 The current, September 2-30, seems to be increasing crowding.